Wilenty/Notepad3/Readme.md

 RizoneSoft, this is shameful.

-### So, because of your behaviour, I do not agree to use any part my code (work) in any of your product.
+### So, because of your behaviour, I do not agree to use any part of my code (work) in any of your product.

 # Notepad3